Office Profile

 From 2023

-As of spring 2023, Simon Edelmann, Gian Müller, Mark van Kleef and Carol Gartmann form the new management and shareholders of Fischer Architekten.
+Since spring 2023, Simon Edelmann, Gian Müller, Mark van Kleef and Carol Gartmann have formed the management and shareholders of Fischer Architekten.
 As members of the management team, they have already made significant contributions to the firm’s success in the past and have played a major role in shaping its culture.

-Simon Edelmann joined Fischer Architekten in 2012, where he was a member of the extended management team from 2018 and has been a member of the management since 2020.
-He established a reputation in the field of competitions: A number of successes in recent years are based on his signature, including the Octavo II conversion in Zurich Oerlikon (2018), the LGT Vaduz expansion (2019) or the Lerchenweg residential development in Kloten (2020).
+Simon Edelmann joined Fischer Architekten in 2012 and has been a member of the management since 2020.
+He particularly established a reputation in the field of competitions, with his signature style evident in projects such as the Octavo II conversion in Zurich Oerlikon (2018), the LGT Vaduz expansion (2019) or the Lerchenweg residential development in Kloten (2020).
 Today, among other things, he leads the design team and serves as chairman of the board of directors.

-Gian Müller has been with Fischer Architekten since 2013.
-Having been responsible for BIM and for construction-related tasks in all project subphases as a member of the extended management team from 2018 to 2022, he joined the management in 2022.
-Among the projects he led to successful completion with a sure hand are the Hochbord residential development in Dübendorf (2012–2017) or the residential and commercial building at Ziegeleiplatz in Winterthur Dättnau (2015–2021).
+Gian Müller has been with Fischer Architekten since 2013 and joined the management team in 2022.
+In addition to construction-related tasks in all project subphases, he is responsible for BIM.
+Among the projects he led to completion with a sure hand are the Hochbord residential development in Dübendorf (2012–2017) or the residential and commercial building at Ziegeleiplatz in Winterthur Dättnau (2015–2021).

 Mark van Kleef was managing director of the Swiss office of Max Dudler Architekten, which he built up and led to success.
-Among his most important projects from this time are the Pädagogische Hochschule on Europaallee in Zurich or the four-part building ensemble of UBS, also on Europaallee, which Max Dudler Architekten realised together with Gigon Guyer Architekten and David Chipperfield Architects.
 In 2020, he joined Fischer Architekten as a member of the management team.
-He focuses primarily on execution planning, with projects such as the Dietlimoos housing estate in Adliswil (2014–2024) and the Lerchenhalde cooperative housing estate in Zurich Affoltern (2019–2024), as well as general planning.
+He focuses primarily on execution planning, with projects such as the Dietlimoos housing estate in Adliswil (2014–2025) and the Lerchenhalde cooperative housing estate in Zurich Affoltern (2019–2026), as well as general planning.

 Carol Gartmann completes the management team as a federally certified auditor.
 She is responsible for controlling at project and company level and manages the areas of finance and human resources.
 Furthermore, she is in charge of the supervision and further development of the quality management.